 ʻĪao Valley State Park is a must-see on your Maui trip.
 Thanks to its natural environment and history, this peaceful 4,000-acre, 10-mile long park has become one of the most famous and most recognisable tourist spots in Maui.
 Most famous is the green-mantled rock, ʻĪao Needle, which was naturally formed by erosion and soars 1,200-foot skyward.
 Located in Central Maui just west of Wailuku, ʻĪao valley and state park is an ideal attraction for easy hiking and sightseeing.

 8. Windsurf on Hookipa Beach

 Reputed to be the windiest place on earth, there’s a reason Hookipa Beach attracts the world’s best windsurfers.
 And you thought Hawaii was just about the surf (I did too)?
 It’s not an activity I’ve tried (yet) and Hookipa isn’t for beginners but if you want to catch the experts in action, here’s the place to do it.
 Windsurfing is a year-round activity on Hookipa so just stroll on up and watch.
-If you want to try your own hand (and legs and nerve) at windsurfing in Hawaii, check out Everything Windsurfing.

 9. Visit Wai’anapanapa black sand beach

 Most people want to visit a black sand beach when they’re in Maui and if so, Waianapanapa is the place to go.
 Yet, Waianapanapa is more than just a black sand beach (in Hawaiian, it means glistening waters).
 Forming part of Waianapanapa State Park, this 122-acre park boasts a natural stone arch, a native hala forest, a blowhole, sea stacks, stunning lava rock formations, anchialine pools, subterranean caves and a bird sanctuary.
 Oh, and the black sand beach, of course.